-Boris Johnson quits as MP over investigation into whether he misled parliament
+Boris Johnson quits as MP and claims he is victim of ‘partygate and Brexit witchunt’

+Decision came as Partygate probe set to deliver damning verdict but ex-PM hints at political comeback saying he will be out of Parliament ‘for now’

+Boris Johnson has sensationally announced he is quitting as an MP claiming he is the victim of a Partygate and Brexit witch-hunt.

+In an apparent bid to rally his supporters, he also sought to tie the investigation against him to Brexit – claiming his removal as an MP was “the necessary first step” to reversing Britain’s exit from the EU.

+“I am not alone in thinking that there is a witch hunt underway, to take revenge for Brexit and ultimately to reverse the 2016 referendum result,” he said.
-Boris Johnson is resigning as an MP after accusing a Commons investigation into whether he misled Parliament over partygate of attempting to “drive me out”.

-In a statement the former prime minister compared the probe to a “kangaroo court”.
+In an extraordinary 1,034-word long statement, he accused the Commons investigation into whether he misled Parliament over partygate of attempting to “drive me out” and compared it to a “kangaroo court”.

-He said he believed it was "determined to use the proceedings against me to drive me out of Parliament".
-And he accused the Labour MP chairing the Commons priviledges commiottee, which is carrying out the inquiry, of bias against him.
-But he did not rule out a political comeback, saying he was leaving the Commons “at least for now”.
+And he accused the Labour MP chairing the Commons privileges committee, which is carrying out the inquiry, of bias against him.

 "It is very sad to be leaving Parliament - at least for now - but above all I am bewildered and appalled that I can be forced out, anti-democratically, by a committee chaired and managed, by Harriet Harman, with such egregious bias," he said.